-As you age, your facial muscles slacken and your skin becomes less elastic, creating folds and lines.
+As you age, your facial muscles slacken and your skin becomes less elastic, creating sagging in the cheeks along the jaw bone, increased appearance of the nasolabial folds, fleshy jowls, and often a double chin.
 A facelift is a surgical procedure that makes the face tighter and smoother by lifting up the facial skin and tissues and/or the underlying muscle.
 A facelift can give you a more alert and youthful appearance by reducing saggy skin and wrinkles.

 Before and After Facelift Surgery

 Many of the facelifts we offer can be performed under twilight anesthesia.
 Your surgeon will make a surgical cut right around your hairline, past the front of your ears.
 Cuts may also be made under your chin if you want to lift a sagging jawline.
 Incisions are placed in such a way to keep them well camouflaged along the contours of the ear, and hidden at the hairlines.
 Your skin is carefully separated from the underlying facial muscles.
 Excess fat is removed and the muscles are tightened.
 The skin is then pulled and stitched back to the line where the cut was initially made.

 Dr. Constantinides Discusses Facelift Procedures On KXAN News

 WHAT TYPE OF FACELIFT IS RIGHT FOR ME?

 In general, the more significant your facial laxity and excess skin, the longer the incisions need to be in order to remove an appropriate amount of skin.
 Patients with minimal laxity and early jowling or excessive neck skin are good candidates for a mini facelift.
 Most patients with a greater amount of excess skin would enjoy a more dramatic result from a full lift.
 These procedures can also be combined with eyelid surgery, and various brow-lifting techniques to give a more harmonious result to the entire face.
 You will be able to meet with your surgeon to discuss which options are best for you.